Medical Malpractice Lawyer in Portland, Oregon

-As experienced medical malpractice lawyers in Portland, we understand how to identify when a health care provider may be liable for medical negligence.
+As experienced Portland medical malpractice lawyers, we understand how to identify when a health care provider may be liable for medical negligence.
 We will carefully review your claim to determine if the four elements of medical malpractice may be present in your situation.
 If we believe you or your loved one may have suffered an injury, worsened condition or death due to a health care provider’s negligence, we will help you pursue every option available to obtain the compensation you need.

 Free Case Evaluation form us to find out if you have a medical malpractice case.

 Can a Hospital Be Liable for Medical Malpractice?